grymmjack/qb64pe-wiki-to-markdown/markdown_files/COMMAND$.md

 * The [STRING](STRING.md) return value is anything typed after a program's executable file name in command line (or using the [RUN](RUN.md) statement).
 * Unlike QuickBASIC, QB64 does not return all uppercase values so keep that in mind when checking parameters.
-* In QB64 , [COMMAND&dollar;](COMMAND&dollar;.md) works as an array to return specific elements passed to the command line.
+* In QB64 , [COMMAND\$](COMMAND\$.md) works as an array to return specific elements passed to the command line.
 COMMAND$(2) would return the second parameter passed at the command line.
 Arguments can contain spaces if they are passed inside quotation marks.
 This can be used to properly retrieve file names and arguments which contain spaces.
-* Use the [_COMMANDCOUNT](COMMANDCOUNT.md) function to find the number of parameters passed to a program via the command line.
+* Use the _COMMANDCOUNT function to find the number of parameters passed to a program via the command line.
 See Example 2 below.

 </blockquote>